Skip to the content

 Can I retire in the UK?

-Expats cannot retire in the UK as the country no longer has a retirement visa.
+You cannot retire in the UK if you're an expat as the country no longer has a retirement visa.
 However, you can apply for a working or family visa and then for indefinite leave to remain after a certain period, usually five years.
 You'll need at least ten years of qualifying work contributions to receive the UK state pension.

 The United Kingdom's Skilled Worker visa allows immigrants to apply for employer sponsorship for a pre-approved role.